-- carry evidence of a negative COVID-19 test received within 72 hours before crossing the boundary; or - carry evidence of having taken a COVID-19 nasal swab or saliva test within seven days of their travel (but will not be required to have had the test result before they travel). - 39.
-The permitted reasons for personal travel and the different testing requirements are set out at Appendix C. - 40.
-There will be some permitted reasons for personal travel, for example, travel for an emergency, which will not require people to have a COVID-19 test or negative result before travelling (and therefore they won't need to carry evidence of having had a test). - 41.
+- 45. People travelling across the Alert Level boundary into the Alert Level 3 Area (Auckland) for permitted personal reasons and remaining there will not be subject to COVID-19 testing requirements. - 46.
+The permitted reasons for personal travel and the different testing requirements are set out at Appendix C. - 47.
+There will be some permitted reasons for personal travel (for example, travel for an emergency) which will not require people to have a COVID-19 test or negative result before travelling (and therefore they won't need to carry evidence of having had a test).
+One such reason is people travelling into and then out of the Alert Level 3 Area (Auckland) for a medical appointment.
+This exception applies only for people who live outside of the Alert Level 3 Area (Auckland) and travel into the Alert Level 3 Area (Auckland) for their appointment.
+It does not apply to people who live in the Alert Level 3 Area (Auckland) and travel to the Alert Level 2 Area for a medical appointment. - 48.
 Travellers required to get tested will be able to access public testing sites to get a test and will not be charged for this.
-Evidence can be paper-based or in electronic form, e.g. a text message. - 42.
+Evidence can be paper-based or in electronic form, e.g. a text message. - 49.
 Operators providing services that cross the boundary are asked to make their passengers aware of the testing requirements, preferably at the time of booking.